Concepts

 A literal is an atom or its negation.
 For instance, Salary(x, y, m, n)

-is both an atom and a literal, but not Salary(x, y, m, n)
+is both an atom and a literal, however not Salary(x, y, m, n)

-is a literal but not an atom.
+is a literal and not an atom.
 Literals are used in rules to express conditions that must be met for the rule to apply.